tade0726/tedzhao-resume/variants/ML_DS.md

 - Implemented **Docker** for seamless end-to-end model deployment and development within an **AWS Sagemaker** environment, leading to a **5-10% increase in CTR** with each iteration.

 **ETL**
-- Architected and executed data pipelines using **Spark/Databricks**, incorporating **AWS Lambda** to dynamically generate features and process data.
+- **Data Pipeline Architecture with Spark/Databricks**: Developed and deployed robust data pipelines utilizing Spark/Databricks, enhanced with AWS Lambda for dynamic feature generation and efficient data processing.
+- **Automated Workflow Design**: Crafted and implemented automated ETL workflows that support real-time analytics, significantly enhancing decision-making processes.
-- Designed and automated ETL workflows, facilitating real-time analytics and enhanced decision-making.
-This initiative produced a dozen key metrics and features essential for robust model training and precise A/B testing analytics, significantly improving model accuracy and performance.
+- **Metrics and Features Generation**: Created a suite of critical metrics and features for model training and A/B testing, which markedly improved model accuracy and overall analytical performance.

 ### Data Scientist - DJI